Dulce De Leche Chocolate Chip Cookies

 Vanilla extract and salt are the flavoring enhancers.

-Baking soda is an alkaline powder, which does a couple of things.
+Baking soda is an alkaline powder that does a couple of things.
 It reacts with acidic ingredients in recipes (in this case, brown sugar) to create carbon dioxide gas, which expands tiny air bubbles and gives a slightly aerated texture.
 It has a greater effect, however, on the browned exterior of the cookie.
 Baking soda increases the rate of the Mailliard reaction, which is the browning and toasting that occurs between sugars and proteins when exposed to heat.

 Chocolate chips come in many varieties, but for the most part, these chocolates are manufactured with a special formulation of fats (instead of just pure cocoa butter) that helps the chips retain a classic “drop” shape even after high baking temperatures.
 This also makes them slightly cheaper than real chocolate products.
 I like to use semi-sweet chips from Costco in my cookies.